 Can I Meet with the Principal?

 Yes and this is encouraged.
-Mr Michael is always willing to meet with parents and to hear how we can continue to support your child’s learning at the College.
+Mr Damien is always willing to meet with parents and to hear how we can continue to support your child’s learning at the College.
 He values the time and your thoughts and wants you to know that you can contact him and meet with him.

 Are There Indigenous Staff at the College?

 Yes there are and they’re always willing to meet with you and to connect with you as they support your child’s learning at the College.

 What Support is Available to Parents?

 The College understand that parents sometimes need support too and our support staff, including our doctors, nurses, wellbeing coaches, psychologists, youth support officers and leaders are here to support you in this partnership.

 Sometimes, this involves support for understanding how other government agencies, like Centrelink, work and to help our parents and families interact with these agencies.
 While our primary work is in education, we value the importance of helping our families navigate some of the tricky workings of agencies so that our families are empowered.